Decision Making in Drug Development via Inference on Power: Comparing Distribution Estimates

-If we have verifiable knowledge that a given subject was randomly selected from an irreducible population that has No Cancer, Pre-Cancer, and Cancer in a 4:2:1 ratio, then the posterior depicts the long-run probability of cancer status among randomly selected subjects, given a particular test result. {In this context these posterior probabilities are often referred to as negative predictive value, false omission rate, false discovery rate, and positive predictive value.} This long-run probability can be used to make inference on the cancer status of the subject at hand by imagining the subject was instead randomly selected from the posterior distribution.
-This is a direct contradiction to the earlier claim that the subject at hand was randomly selected from the prior distribution.
-The second sampling frame is correct only if the first sampling frame is correct, yet there can only be a single sampling frame from which we obtained the randomly selected subject at hand.
-In practice we may not have verifiable knowledge about the irreducible prior population from which a subject was selected.
-The subject at hand can be thought of as a member of any number of different groups each with its own prevalence of cancer.
-One could nevertheless use a prior, resulting in posterior probabilities.
-The Bayesian prior and posterior probabilities might instead be interpreted as measuring the unfalsifiable subjective belief of the experimenter regarding the subject at hand, rather than long-run proportions of cancer status among randomly selected subjects. \\
+If a given subject was sampled from an irreducible population that has No Cancer, Pre-Cancer, and Cancer in a 4:2:1 ratio, then the posterior depicts the long-run proportion of cancer status among subjects sampled conditionally from the population given a particular test result. {In this context these posterior probabilities are often referred to as negative predictive value, false omission rate, false discovery rate, and positive predictive value.} One way to use this long-run probability to make inference on the cancer status of the subject at hand is by imagining the subject was instead sampled from the posterior distribution.
+However, this is a direct contradiction to the earlier claim that the subject at hand was sampled from the prior distribution.
+The posterior sampling frame is correct only if the prior sampling frame is correct, yet there can only be a single sampling frame from which we obtained the selected subject at hand.
+If the subject really were sampled from a known prior population and no other, this information would be incorporated into the p-value calculation through consideration of the joint distribution.
+In practice, though, the subject is not sampled from a known prior population and no other.
+The Bayesian prior and posterior probabilities might instead be interpreted as measuring the unfalsifiable subjective belief of the experimenter regarding the cancer status of the subject at hand, rather than long-run proportions of cancer status among sampled subjects. \\